 Today I’m happy to be sharing this easy Apple Crisp Recipe.
 I love this dessert for so many reasons!
 I always have the ingredients on hand, it’s easy to throw together, it’s so so comforting, delicious any time of year and is really really hard to screw up.

-I haven’t always loved the texture of baked apples (and cooked fruit in general), but the older I’ve gotten, the more I realized I could handle cooked fruit…as long as it had plenty on ‘cobbler’ or ‘crisp’ topping.
+I haven’t always loved the texture of baked apples (and cooked fruit in general), but the older I’ve gotten, the more I realized I could handle cooked fruit…as long as it had plenty of ‘cobbler’ or ‘crisp’ topping.
 That is, after all, the best part of cobblers and crisps, right?
 If it was socially acceptable to eat an apple crisp minus the apple, I totally would…and with vanilla ice cream too!
 But alas, that is not technically a dessert, so we add the apples.
 Still delicious!

 I prefer a tart granny smith apple for any apple cobbler, crisp or pie.
 It holds its shape well, doesn’t get mushy after baking, is always available and relatively inexpensive.
 Other great options would include Honeycrisp, Braeburn or Pink Lady.

 Besides the Apples, the other ingredients you’ll need for the filling are granulated sugar, melted butter, all-purpose flour, cinnamon, and lemon juice.
 Fresh, cinnamony, buttery and sweet.
 Perfection.

 What is the difference between apple crumble and apple crisp?